amitofsk/dandy/docs/widgetApi.md

 ## SlideDisplay
 ### Description
-SlideDisplay is used to display a numerical value as a slider along a bar.
-It is a child of class AnalogInDisplay.
+`SlideDisplay` is used to display a numerical value as a slider along a bar.
+It may be useful in displaying information from an analog sensor.
+It is a child of class `AnalogInDisplay`.
 ### Member Functions
 The constructor is:
 ```python